List of banks in Singapore: Wholesale banks

-Wholesale bank licences were first issued in December 2001 to replace the "Restricted Bank (RB)" licence as a reflexion of greater services which may be conducted by these banks.
+Wholesale banks serve corporate and institutional clients and cannot offer SGD retail deposits.
+These licences were first issued in December 2001 to replace the "Restricted Bank (RB)" licence as a reflection of the greater range of services which may be conducted by these banks.
 These banks may conduct the same range of services as full banks, except that they do not deal with banking activities in the Singapore Dollar, and can only have one main branch.